rate-nl/ISO/ISMS.md

   - Identify and report potential software vulnerabilities to the Team Lead Developer.
   - Assist in responding to security incidents by providing technical expertise and remediation support.
   - Implement and enforce **access control measures** in compliance with **Annex A.9**.
+- **Competency Requirements**:
+  - Knowledge of secure coding standards and access control.
+  - Participation in annual security awareness training.
+  - Ability to identify and report vulnerabilities.

 ### 4.5.
 All Employees